 Kayaking, canoeing or rowing through it is mesmerizing.
 But if you’re tempted to try it, remember that the water is freezing cold, so take precautions.

 The Glossary page on Lake of the Woods Ice Patrol is a slow-moving project.
 One day, it might take the form of a list of terms, with a short definition and a link to photographs.
-So far, it has just the one entry for Candled Ice, because I have pictures of that.
 Ultimately, I’d like to have pictures of Frazzel Ice, Ice Ridges and so on.
 Leave a comment if you’re enthusiastic for me to get to work on it, or if you have pictures that might help.